tobeeandmaymay/chatBot/README.md

   "channel": "targetChannel"
 }
 ```

+Include `data/data.json` which is defined as a volume in `docker-compose.yml` so we can persist data.

 Twitch suggests getting the oauth token by logging into the chatBot's twitch account and visiting https://twitchapps.com/tmi/.

 ### Usage